Riley Greene Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fifth in the league with a collective 9.4 strikeouts per nine innings.

-- The White Sox have a 4.86 team ERA that ranks 26th across all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.79).

-- The White Sox allow the third-most home runs in baseball (72 total, 1.4 per game).
+- The White Sox surrender the fourth-most home runs in baseball (72 total, 1.4 per game).

+- Scholtens starts for the first time this season for the White Sox.

+- The 29-year-old right-hander has appeared out of the bullpen three times this season.

 © 2023 Data Skrive.
 All rights reserved.